Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Metacarpophalangeal (MCP) Joints

 The MCP joints link the bones of the palm to the fingers.
-There are five of these joints, one for each finger, linking a big hand bone to the first finger bone.
+There are five joints, one for each finger, linking a big hand bone to the first finger bone.

-The spherical tops of the hand bones fit into the curving bottoms of the finger bones to form these joints.
+The hand bones’ spherical tops fit into the finger bones’ curving bottoms to form these joints.
 They allow your fingers to flex, extend, separate, come together, create circles, and spin slightly.

 MCP joints are critical for hand usage because they provide strength and flexibility to your fingers.
-Ligaments, joint capsules, and surrounding muscles and tendons all contribute to smooth and easy-to-control motions.
+Ligaments, joint capsules, surrounding muscles and tendons contribute to smooth and easy-to-control motions.

-The interphalangeal joints in your hand are like hinges between the bones (phalanges) of your fingers.
+The interphalangeal joints in your hand are like hinges between your fingers’ bones (phalanges).
 They let your fingers bend towards your palm.

 Each finger, except the thumb, has two sets of these joints.
 The “proximal interphalangeal joints” are between the first two bones of your fingers.
 The “distal interphalangeal joints” are between the last two bones.

-These joints are pretty similar in structure, but there are some tiny differences.
+These joints are similar in structure, but there are some tiny differences.
 For instance, the way certain parts are attached and the flexibility of the joints vary slightly.
-The distal joints are a bit smaller and don’t move as much as the proximal ones.
+The distal joints are smaller and don’t move as much as the proximal ones.

 Arm Muscle Anatomy